mahendrabairagi/reInventWorkshop1/SageMaker lab/README.md

 ![Alt text](../screenshots/create_bucket_1.png)

-Great, now you've created a bucket for storing face crops.
-Keep track of the name of the bucket, as we'll be using it shortly.
+Great, now you've created a bucket for storing face crops. **Keep track of the name of the bucket**, as we'll be using it shortly.

 Let's navigate back to the SageMaker console in the same way we got to the S3 console, by clicking the "Services" tab and searching "Sagemaker".